-DBS's operations are regulated by and subject to the extensive legislation applicable to the broadcasting sector, including primary legislation (specifically the Communications Law and subsequent regulations), secondary legislation (including the Communications Rules), as well as administrative guidelines and Council decisions.
+DBS's operations are regulated by and subject to an extensive system of laws that apply to the area of broadcasting, including primary legislation (and specifically the Communications Law and subsequent regulations), secondary legislation (including the Communications Rules), as well as administrative directives and Council decisions.

-Furthermore, DBS's operations are subject to the provisions of its licenses, particularly the broadcasting license.
+Additionally, DBS's operations are subject to the provisions of its licenses, and particularly the broadcasting license.